-The MLPR is a 15- to 18-month rotational experience that allows trainees to work on high-priority initiatives across Duke Health.
-MLPR trainees study across multiple disciplines, including health-system management and operations; financial management and planning; quality improvement and safety; informatics; technology transfer; global strategy and business development; research enterprise management; clinical service enterprise management; and supply chain management.
+The MLPR is a 15- to 18-month The rotational experience that allows trainees to work on high-priority initiatives across the Duke University Health System and the School of Medicine.
+MLP residents study multiple disciplines, including service delivery; financial management and planning; quality improvement and safety; information technology; global health care; population health; business development; and school and department operations.

-To accommodate this expanded training alongside the demands of residency, MLPR trainees typically will add an additional year to residency or re-purpose built-in elective or research time.
-The 15-18 months of structured management experiences (modules) are intermingled with traditional clinical rotations in three- or six-month blocks.
-These management modules are project-based, with a clear work product produced by the end of each experience.
-Residents also engage in regular didactic sessions and structured learning programs.
+To accommodate the above, MLP residents will add a PGY-4 year to a three-year residency program, or re-purpose built-in elective or research time within longer programs.
+The 15-18 months of structured management experiences (modules) can be intermingled with traditional clinical rotations in six-month blocks.
+These management modules will be project-based, with a clear work product that can be produced in three to six months.
+Residents will also engage in regular didactic sessions and structured learning programs.